ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-step-functions.md

 [Step Functions](hhttps://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) is a serverless orchestration service that integrates Lambda functions and other AWS services to build  workflows modeled as a state machine in JSON.

-The max execution time is 1 year with the ability to implement human interaction and approval but does NOT integrate with Mechanical Turk.
+The max execution time is 1 year with the ability to implement human interaction and approval.
+Strangely, Step Functions does NOT integrate with Mechanical Turk.

-Step Function has several optimized integrations with Lambda, Batch, ECS, DynamoDB, SNS/SQS, EMA/Glue/SageMaker, and the SDK and can be invoked using the `StartExcution` call (SDK, API, Lambda), API Gateway, EventBridge, CodePipeline and StepFunctions.
+Step Function has several optimized integrations with Lambda, Batch, ECS, DynamoDB, SNS/SQS, EMR/Glue/SageMaker, and the SDK and can be invoked using the `StartExcution` call from SDK, API, Lambda), or from API Gateway, EventBridge, CodePipeline and StepFunctions.

 ## Task types
-There are X types of Tasks:
+There are 4 types of Tasks:
 0. Lambda tasks - invoke a function
 0. Activity task - set up an activity worker then distribute a task via call back once active
 0. Service task - connection to a supported AWS service